Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.0-ingestion-integration/0_README.md

 In this lab, we wil use the well-known Canny edge detection algorithm that comes with OpenCV to extract useful structural information from different vision objects.
 It is a multi-stage algorithm that reduces noise first and then finds intensity gradient of the image.

 The function `extract_contour` calls _GuassianBlur_ that blurs an image using a Guassian filter first and then applies _Canny_ filter to extract edges.
+The color channels are swapped as OpenCV expects BGR while CVTK expects images in the RGB format.

 ````python
 def extract_contour(train_set_orig):